1973 24 Hours of Le Mans: Entries

 After a distinct lack of success, Matra withdrew from Formula One to concentrate on contesting the World Championship of Makes against Ferrari.
 Its new longtail MS670B was made lighter, more aerodynamic and, importantly, equipped with Porsche "Type 1983" gearboxes.
 The V12 engine was tuned back to put out 450 bhp. and the car now ran on 13” tyres instead of the former 15”.

 Adding two cars to their regular Championship team made a strong 4-car challenge in an all-French driver line-up.
 Jean-Pierre Beltoise and François Cevert were constantly quickest but pushed their car hard, whereas Henri Pescarolo/Gérard Larrousse drove with endurance in mind, having got both of Matras victories to date.
 A third 670B was prepared for Jean-Pierre Jabouille/Jean-Pierre Jaussaud while Patrick Depailler/Bob Wollek had an older MS670.

-After a dominant 1972 sportscar season, Ferrari was having a much tougher time this year with running in two World Championships, neglecting F1 by entering only one car and skipping some GP altogether.
-Having come from the latest round with a 1–2 victory at the Nürburgring, and with the championship carefully balanced, the works team arrived in force with now proven reliability.
+After the 1972 sportscar season, Ferrari was having a tougher time running in two World Championships, entering only one car in F1 and skipping some GP altogether.
+Having come from the latest round with a 1–2 victory at the Nürburgring, and with the championship balanced, the works team had improved reliability.
 The latest iteration of the 312PB was wider and longer to take bigger tyres and improve handling.
 The aerodynamic longtail chassis increased speed on Le Mans’ big straights while the improved V12 was now capable of 460 bhp in race-trim.
 The regular team driver pairings of Jacky Ickx/Brian Redman (who had both Ferrari victories this year) and Arturo Merzario/Carlos Pace were augmented by Carlos Reutemann/Tim Schenken.

 After 1971 John Wyer had retired from racing as the Porsche 917 sportscar class was discontinued.
 However, he resumed Mirage M3 plans for his own Cosworth-powered car-design and again convinced Gulf Oil to back the project.
 Former Ford engineer Len Bailey designed the Mirage M6 based around the Cosworth DFV engine, as he did in 1968 with the disappointing Ford P68.
 However, the DFV engine was renowned for vibration and being hard on components so a V12 engine, like in the Mirage M2 BRM, was commissioned from Weslake for a new coupé.
 But continual unreliability meant the Weslake project was shelved and the team focused on improving the V8 spyder refitted with ZF gearboxes, buoyed by a 1-2 result at Spa.
 Their drivers were Derek Bell/Howden Ganley and Mike Hailwood/John Watson (nursing a broken leg)/Vern Schuppan.